axelitus/cmmi_l2-up-project/en/README.md

 ### Inception Phase

-Inception is the smallest phase in the project, and ideally it should be quite short.
+Inception is the smallest phase in the project and ideally it should be quite short.
 If the Inception Phase is long then it may be an indication of excessive up-front specification, which is contrary to the spirit of the Unified Process.

 The following are typical goals for the Inception phase.